 Understand the Relationship between Factors and Multiples: Factors and multiples are closely related.
 If a is a factor of b, then b is a multiple of a.
 Understanding this relationship can help you identify factors more easily.

-For example, since 6 is a factor of 42, 42 is a multiple of 6.
-This means that 42 is in the 6 times table.
+Take this: since 6 is a factor of 42, 42 is a multiple of 6.
+Basically, 42 is in the 6 times table.
 Recognizing this relationship can help you quickly identify factors and multiples.

 -